testfax/elitepilotslounge/README.md

 - - Allows you to see what materials you use or collect real time.
 This data is not shared.
 - Thargoid Sample
 - - Allows you to see what the war progress is and see what other Commanders that utilize this application are doing with their sampling.
+- - At this time of development, connecting to the socket server requires manual entry.
+Contact Medi0cr3 on discord.

 # Files
 - Programs